Apply updates in Azure Stack

 Applies to: Azure Stack integrated systems

-As an Azure Stack operator, you can apply Microsoft update packages for Azure Stack by using the Update tile in the administrator portal.
+As an Azure Stack operator, you can apply Microsoft or OEM update packages for Azure Stack by using the Update tile in the administrator portal.
 You must download the update package, import the package files to Azure Stack, and then install the update package.

 Download the update package

-When a Microsoft update package for Azure Stack is available, download the package to a location that's reachable from Azure Stack, and review the package contents.
+When a Microsoft or OEM update package for Azure Stack is available, download the package to a location that's reachable from Azure Stack, and review the package contents.
 An update package typically consists of the following files:

 <PackageName>.exefile.
 This file contains the payload for the update, for example the latest cumulative update for Windows Server.